African Blue Books, 1821-1953 (British Foreign & Commonwealth Office) (East Ardsley, Wakefield : Microform Academic Publishers, 2013).

 "...dedicated to identifying, cataloging, and digitally preserving endangered archival materials documenting the history of Africans and their descendants in the Atlantic World [especially: Brazil, Colombia, Cuba, Spanish Florida, Ouidah (Benin), and Luanda (Angola) ] .
 The SSDA’s largest and oldest collections were generated by the Catholic Church, which mandated the baptism of African slaves in the fifteenth century and later extended this requirement to the Iberian New World.
 The baptismal records preserved in Slave Societies are the oldest and most uniform serial data available for the history of Africans in the Atlantic World and offer the most extensive information regarding their ethnic origins...other religious documentation such as confirmations, petitions to wed, wills, and even annulments."

 [The archive at Wits itself contains] ...over 3000 separate collections of historical, political and cultural importance."
-The web site includes a large number of photos of selected full texts from the archive--downloadable and searchable, as well as inventory guides about its collections, including: Papers of Robert Mangaliso Sobukwe (1924-1977) and the Pan Africanist Congress ; The African National Congress; and the Records of the Anglican Church of Southern Africa.
+The web site offers a searchable catalog of the archive, including selected online documents and images, such as a large number of photos of selected full texts from the archive--downloadable and searchable, as well as inventory guides about its collections, including: Papers of Robert Mangaliso Sobukwe (1924-1977) and the Pan Africanist Congress ; The African National Congress; and the Records of the Anglican Church of Southern Africa.